-Even when he's on the bench, Jarace Walker (far right) enjoys watching his teammates go to work.
+Even when he's on the bench, Jarace Walker (far right) enjoys hanging with Tramon Mark (left) and Marcus Sasser.
 (Photo by F. Carter Smith)

 Terrance Arceneaux is another freshman who brings major talent to the table for UH.
 (Photo by F. Carter Smith)

 As University of Houston coach Kelvin Sampson delves into the various levels of green lights different players on the Cougars have, the grin keeps growing on Jarace Walker’s face.
 The bond between these two is impossible to miss.
 And something a little different for Sampson.
 UH’s 67-year-old basketball lifer of a coach and this 19-year-old wunderkind of a super talent clearly get a kick out of one another.

 Walker loves to play for this no-nonsense taskmaster and Sampson sure seems to love coaching this future NBA talent too.
 In an outright, hard to miss, way Sampson seldom shows with freshmen.
 You could call these two an odd couple, but that would completely miss how closely Sampson and Walker see the game in some of the same ways.

 How much Walker enjoys learning under Kelvin Sampson’s sometimes unique (and loud) teaching methods.

 “I definitely take a ton of pride in it,” Walker says when I ask him about being coachable.
 “Especially with a coach like Coach Sampson.
 He has so many years under his belt.
 So much experience.
 He’s basically seen it all.

 “So if he tells me something, I know it’s good advice.”

 In the days leading up to No. 2 Houston’s game with SMU, Sampson tells the freshman prodigy to be more aggressive.
 Doesn’t just tell.
 Demands Walker be more aggressive.